Skip to main content

 The Real Imposters of the Space Industry

-There is a group of people often mistaken for imposters.
+There is a group of people often mistaken for impostors.

 They doubt themselves, they try, they fail, they learn, and they keep going.